 Students progress through the four Practica is assessed each term in terms of a set of skills (described below) considered necessary for the successful practice of family therapy.
 These criteria are divided into three levels of increasing sophistication.
 A student's demonstration of these skills is assessed on a five point scale.
 A "5" on an item means a student consistently demonstrated the described behavior or skill.
 A "4" means a student often demonstrated the described behavior or skill.
 A "3" means that a student inconsistently demonstrated the described behavior or skill.
 A "2" means a student seldom demonstrated the described behavior or skill.
 A "1" means a student never demonstrated the described behavior or skill.
-A "1" means a student never demonstrated the described behavior or skill.
-A "1" means a student never
+The practicum grade is determined in the following way:

-- A = no more than five 4s; nothing below 4
+A = no more than five 4s; nothing below 4

-- B = more than five 4s and/or up to two 3s; nothing below 3
+B = more than five 4s and/or up to two 3s; nothing below 3

-- C = more than two 3s and/or up to two 2s; nothing below 2
+C = more than two 3s and/or up to two 2s; nothing below 2

-- D = more than two 2s and/or up to two 1s
+D = more than two 2s and/or up to two 1s

-- F = more than two 1s
+F = more than two 1s